Remote Desktop Multiple Monitors Setup in Windows 10 & 11

 The remote desktop connection feature in windows allows you to remotely connect to a computer and use it as if it is your local computer.
-This article guides you on how to use dual monitors with Remote desktop connection on windows 10 and also remote desktop multiple monitors Windows 10 operating system.
+It’s especially handy for remote work, system administration, and hybrid setups where you want to use dual monitors or multi-monitor setups over RDP.

-One of the quickest ways to remote desktop with multiple monitors in Windows 10 is to select the “Use all my monitors” option before you make a connection.
+One of the quickest ways to remote desktop with multiple monitors in Windows 11 or Windows 10 is to select the “Use all my monitors” option before you make a connection.
 For more advanced setup and customization, this guide goes in much more detail.

 I use iPad as second monitor on windows wirelessly as my third monitor and can confirm this works on that setup as well.